JingShing/dark_and_darker_bard/README.md

 # How to use?
 In the best case I highly suggest you to use the python to run this script.

+* In the latest version you can now use packed exe.

-Since there are some problem to packed it as exe file.
-So let me help you to run this script for dark and darker bard auto play.
+~~Since there are some problem to packed it as exe file.
+So let me help you to run this script for dark and darker bard auto play.~~
 * ## Install Python3.10
   * You can get [python here](https://www.python.org/downloads/release/python-3106/).
   * My script is write in 3.10.6, so I recommend to install this version.